marabouboy/FLAME/Data/README.md

 The toy data directory only contains:
 - The filtered BED12 reads from the C666-1 long-read sequencing (Decompress before use).
-- The standard EBV (NC_007605.1) GTF reference, for which I do not own.
+- The standard EBV (NC_007605.1) GTF reference.

-These datasets are the bare necessity for testing the Gene-Specific FLAME module.
+These datasets are the bare necessity for testing the **Gene-Specific** FLAME module.
+Toy data for FLAME-GLOW will come at a later patch.

 Additional compliments for further in-depth analysis using short-read confirmation and canonical splice junction detection needs to be downloaded from public repositories.